NatronGitHub/Natron/Documentation/Presentation.md

 any graphical user interface.
 (It doesn't even require a X11 server on linux).
-This allows the application to be launched by several computers at the same time (i.e: a render farm) with a simple shell script that would dispatch the total image sequences among the available computers (e.g: PC 1 takes frames 0-99, PC 2 takes frames 100-199 etc...).
+This allows the application to be launched by several computers at the same time (i.e: a render farm) with a simple shell script that would dispatch the total image sequences among the available computers (e.g. PC 1 takes frames 0-99, PC 2 takes frames 100-199 etc...).

 See the [command line manual](#cmdlineArgs) for more informations.